Ealab-collab/reactive-json-docs/public/rjbuild/docs/core/element/special/Switch.md

 ```

 ## Limitations
-- The data must be an array or object; strings and numbers are not supported
+- The data must be an array or object; strings and numbers are not supported.
-- If both `options` and `singleOption` are provided, `singleOption` takes precedence
+- If both `options` and `singleOption` are provided, `singleOption` takes precedence.
-- No built-in support for filtering or sorting (use DataFilter or custom logic)
+- No built-in support for filtering or sorting (use DataFilter or custom logic).
-- Pagination requires the `paginated` property to be set to true
+- Pagination requires the `paginated` property to be set to true.
-- Templates must be defined in the `templates` object and referenced by `load`
+- Templates must be defined in the `templates` object and referenced by `load`.

 ### Data Structure Requirements
 Switch requires each item in the data to be an object, not a primitive value: